 Ellen is president and CEO of the Greater Milwaukee Foundation.
 She previously spent 12 years at the Greater Cincinnati Foundation, including work as vice president of community investments and as president and secretary of the HealthPath Foundation of Ohio, a $21 million supporting organization of the Greater Cincinnati Foundation.
 Her experience spans work at the United Way of Greater Cincinnati, the United Way of America, the Eisenhower Foundation and as a program director at LISC in the early 1980s.

-Lisa is an executive vice president and continuous improvement executive at U.S. Bank.
-Lisa has been with U.S. Bank since 1986.
+Lisa is the former executive vice president and continuous improvement executive at U.S. Bank.
 She has held a variety of first line operational roles, including management positions in commercial, consumer and trust operations.
 Lisa also has held key leadership positions in both corporate compliance and internal audit.
 Most recently, she was the director of community affairs for the bank.
 She is a certified risk professional, a chartered bank auditor and a certified internal auditor.
 Lisa is an active leader in both community and industry groups.
 In Milwaukee, she is the chair of LISC’s Local Advisory Board and serves on the board of directors of Select Milwaukee.
 She is immediate past chair of the Consumer Bankers Association’s Community Reinvestment Committee.

 Colvin W. Grannum